Mylo Xyloto

-Mylo Xyloto (/maɪloʊ zɪlætoʊ/ MY-loh-_-ZI-la-toh) is the fifth studio album by British rock band Coldplay.
+Mylo Xyloto (/ˈmaɪloʊ ˈzaɪlətoʊ/ MY-loh-_-ZY-lə-toh) is the fifth studio album by British rock band Coldplay.
 It was released by Parlophone on 19 October 2011 in Japan and 24 October 2011 in the rest of the world.
 The band worked closely with producer Brian Eno following their successful collaboration on their previous album, Viva la Vida or Death and All His Friends (2008).

 Mylo Xyloto is the band's first concept album, and it also is a thematic rock opera.
 The album tells the story of a war against sound and colour on the planet Silencia, which has been overtaken by a totalitarian government led by Major Minus, who controls the population through media and propaganda.
 His aim is to take sound and colour off the streets in hope to draw away "feeders", creatures that use such energy to hunt its prey.
 The album follows Mylo Xyloto, a "silencer", a soldier in an army tasked to hunt and track down "sparkers", people who harness light and energy and use it to create sparks, comparable to graffiti in real life.
 He encounters Fly, the sparker most wanted by Major Minus.
 Through Fly, Mylo discovers his sparker abilities and his affiliation with the Car Kids, a major sparker faction founded by Mylo's parents, Aiko and Lela.
 Drummer Will Champion has noted that the album is a story of the characters "falling in love and trying to escape together", with a general theme of "love conquering all".
 In interviews the band have said that the album follows a love story between Mylo and Xyloto, with them being separate characters.
 However, in the comics based on the album, Mylo Xyloto is the main protagonist and Fly is the sparker girl he encounters.